The Professional Development Mentor Program

 How To Apply?

-Those who are interested in participating as a mentee or mentor are invited to complete the below application.
+Those who are interested in participating as a mentee or mentor are invited to complete the application (scroll down to "How to Apply").
 Please be sure to thoroughly complete every section of the application.

-Please note that these are the formal program meeting dates.
-Mentors and mentees will be responsible for arranging to meet outside of these structured meetings, between classes and other meetings to work on priorities that will enhance the mentee’s ability to fulfill their primary job functions at COC and plan for their future development.
+Please note that mentors and mentees will be responsible for arranging to meet outside of the structured Mentor Program meetings, between classes and other meetings to work on priorities that will enhance the mentee’s ability to fulfill their primary job functions at COC and plan for their future development.

 More About The Professional Development Mentor Program